 Pro Tip: An experienced roofing contractor and crew will successfully install any brand of shingle, whether or not they’re certified by that brand.

-We don’t recommend paying more for a brand-certified contractor, but it is essential that the roofer you choose is licensed, ensured and has a track record of successful installations in your community.
+We don’t recommend paying more for a brand-certified contractor, but it is essential that the roofer you choose is licensed, insured, and has a track record of successful installations in your community.

 IKO ratings from home inspectors: